Skip to content

 Script Behavior Parameters - OPTIONAL:

-• --skip_oe_data: Do not download layers/recipes/layers from layers.openembedded.org APIs.
-These are used to review origin layers and revisions within recipes to ensure more components are matched against the Black Duck KnowledgeBase (KB).
-Useful where recipes have been moved to new layers against the template recipes provided by OE - (equivalent to removing OE_RECIPES from --modes).
+• --skip_oe_data: Do not use layers/recipes/layers from layers.openembedded.org to review origin layers and revisions within recipes to ensure more components are matched against the Black Duck KnowledgeBase (KB).
+If mode OE_RECIPES is still specified then recipes will be uploaded to create the project but without any checking against OE data.

 • --oe_data_folder OE_DATA_FOLDER: Folder to contain OE data files.
 If files don't exist, they will be downloaded; if they exist, they will be used without re-downloading.
 Creates OE data files in the specified folder if they don't already exist.
 If files exist, they are used without re-downloading.
 This allows offline usage of OE data or reduces large data transfers if the script is run frequently.
 RECOMMENDED.